 Mat 6:30 Wherefore, if God so clothe the grass of the field, which to day is, and to morrow is cast into the oven, shall he not much more clothe you, O ye of little faith?

 The KJV translator had to assume a lot of words to make this translation.
 The actual statement isn't completed with a "then" clause.
 It is left handing as a suggestion.
 This is more like the way we speak than we write (see this article).

 The Greek word translated as "Wherefore" joins phrases in an adversarial way.
 It is usually translated as "but," but, since it always falls in the second position, translating it as "however" often captures its feeling better.

-The subject of this sentence, the one acting, is clearly God, but the word doesn't appear until toward the end of the verse in Greek.
+The subject of this sentence, the one acting, is clearly God, but the word doesn't appear until the middle of the verse,. not the beginning.

 The Greek verb translated as "clothe" means "to cloth" much more than the other verbs Christ uses in this section, but this verb is uncommon for Christ Unlike the verb in Mat 6:29, which has more the sense of "put on" or "wrapped around," this verb has a similar primary meaning, "put around," but its secondary meanings all involved putting on clothing.
 This verb also appears toward the end of the phrase, de-emphasizing it.

 The verse starts with the term translated as "grasses" means "an enclosed place" with the sense of a feedlot.
 It means food generally, as well, specifically various forms of animal fodder.
 It is also used to describe the "expanse" of heaven as we might say, "the pastures of heaven."

 The "of the field" means primarily an agricultural field but can refer to any type of land.
 This is the term used to identify fields in which people do agricultural work.